-ETFs had come a long way from 1993 when the United States launched the first ETF.
+ETFs had come a long way since 1993 when the United States launched the first ETF.
 Since then, ETFs have been a vehicle to grow investor wealth manifold.

 Any investor must bear the fund size before investing in the ETF.
 Fund size means the Assets Under Management (AUM).
 A large AUM implies that many investors are interested in this ETF.